smaugustine/smaugustine.github.io/index.md

 ---
-layout: "index"
+layout: index
+published: true
 ---
 I study the history of Ethiopia & Eritrea.
-I'm particularly interested in ecclesiastical history and magic.
+I'm particularly interested in Christian magico-religious traditions and liturgy.
 I also do DH stuff, including managing Ethiopicist.com.
 You can read my C.V. [here](curriculum-vitae.html).